 Procedures

-SCAP meetings
+SCAP hearings

 Agendas and minutes

-Agenda items (excluding legal opinion and commercially confidential information, and recommendations relating to Crown Development or mining proposals) are made available to the public, including applicants and representors, from the Wednesday preceding the scheduled meeting at the agendas & minutes section of this website.
+Agenda items (excluding legal opinion and commercially confidential information, and recommendations relating to Crown Development or mining proposals) are made available to the public, including applicants and representors, from the Wednesday preceding the scheduled meeting at the agendas and minutes section of this website.

-Operating Directions and Code of Conduct
+Operating directions and Code of Conduct

 The SCAP Practice and Operating Directions (PDF, 260 KB) outline how the business of SCAP is conducted and are determined by the Commission in accordance with section 29(3)(a) of the Act.